rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/keycapture.md

 ###Use of Key Capture module on Localized Operating Systems
 Users of the key capture module with Chinese, Korean and Japanese operating systems should bear the following in mind: Internally the KeyCapture module stores key representations as VK codes, therefore the key event will always return VK_PROCESSKEY (229) and keys can not be individually specified.
 The JavaScript standard document.onkeyup can be used as an indication of which key has been pressed.

+###Behavior of function keys on Psion Devices
+The keycode value for some of the function keys on Psion devices doesnot return Microsoft keycode value.
+Instead, it returns the Psion proprietary keycode value.
+Please refer Psion product usage guide or contact Psion product team to remap the keycode value to Microsoft keycode value.
+The Psion device in which the behavior of function keys may return the different keycode value is mentioned below:

+* 1. Workabout Pro 4
+* 2. VH10
+* 3. Omnii XT15

 ##Requirements